binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 In addition to what our solo Professional Developer accomplished [above](#process-agile-development-and-practices-essentials-for-creating-and-maintaining-a-high-performance-development-team-how-and-why-many-software-development-shops-fail-the-scenario), we should:

-1. measure test speed and reward fast running tests
+1. Measure test speed and reward fast running tests.
-2. measure cyclomatic Complexity
+2. Measure cyclomatic Complexity.
-3. run static code analysis and use productivity enhancing tools.
+3. Run static code analysis and use productivity enhancing tools.
 This is not cheating, it is allowing the developers to work faster and create cleaner code.
 This can even be set-up as pre-commit hooks etc on source control.
 Discussed in more detail in the "Consuming Free and Open Source" sections in the Web Applications chapter.
-4. code reviews need to be based on the coding standards and guidelines
+4. Code reviews need to be based on the coding standards and guidelines.
-5. encourage developers to commit regularly, thus their code is being run against the entire test suite, providing confidence that their code plays nicely with everyone elses code.
-Commit frequency can be measured
+5. Encourage developers to commit regularly, thus their code is being run against the entire test suite, providing confidence that their code plays nicely with everyone elses code.
+Commit frequency can be measured.
-6. shame developers when they break the [CI build](http://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net).
+6. Shame developers when they break the [CI build](http://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net).
 Report on how long builds stay broken for and shame when the duration is longer than an agreed on time.

 Most of these practices can be added to the Definition of Done, this way Developers can and should be rewarded for doing these activities.
 Even better, you can automate most of these practices.